 Tip #7: Keep up with code-required inspection, testing and maintenance of commercial fire systems

-If you are also responsible for the fire alarm systems at your business location, remember that all commercial fire and life safety systems must meet the schedule for inspection, testing and maintenance (ITM) required by the codes and standards of the local municipality.
-See the official guidance from NFPA on maintaining fire protection and life safety systems during the COVID-19 stay-at-home orders.
+If you are also responsible for the fire alarm systems at your business location, remember that all commercial fire and life safety systems must meet the schedule for inspection, testing, and maintenance (ITM) required by the codes and standards of the local municipality.
 DGA specializes in FDNY approved fire alarm systems and our technicians continue to service systems every day.

 Please take care and be safe.
 We are open 24/7 and ready to assist when you need us!